unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 	- Tiles are output to HBase
 - **twitter-lon-lat.bd** is an example Tiling properties file that, in conjunction with either of the base files above, defines a tile set of longitude and latitude data aggregated at 10 levels (0-9).

-## <a name="custom-tiling"></a>Custom Tiling
+## <a name="custom-tiling"></a>Custom Tiling Jobs

 If your source data is not character delimited or if it contains non-numeric fields, you may need to create custom code to parse it and create a tile set.
 In general, creating custom tile generation code involves the following processes:

-- [Defining Your Data Structure](#define-data-structure), which includes the following components:
+- [Defining Your Data Structure](#define-data-structure), which includes some components of the Bin Analytics and Tile Creation stages of the [tile generation process](#tile-gen-process):
 	- Structure of your source data while it is being processed by the tiling job and while it is being written to the AVRO tile set
-	- Aggregation methods used to combine multiple records from your source data that fall in the same tile set bin
+	- Aggregation methods used to combine multiple records from your source data that fall in the same tile bin
 	- Methods of reading and writing to the tile set
-- [Binning Your Data](#binning-your-data), which includes the following components:
+- [Binning Your Data](#binning-your-data), which includes the remaining components of the Bin Analytics and Tile Creation stages of the [tile generation process](#tile-gen-process):
 	- Method of parsing your source data into the AVRO tile set structure you defined
 	- Transformation of your source data into the AVRO tile set
 	- Storage of the AVRO tile set to your preferred location

-Once you have created the required components to perform each process, you should run your custom Binner.
-The Binner will create a set of AVRO tiles that you will use in your Aperture Tiles visual analytic.
+Once you have created the required components to perform each process, you should run your custom binner.
+The binner will create the AVRO tile set you will use in your Aperture Tiles visual analytic.

 An example of custom code written for tile generation can be found in the Twitter Topics project (<em>tile-examples/<wbr>twitter-topics/</em>), which displays a Twitter message heatmap and aggregates the top words mentioned in tweets for each tile and bin.